codefog/contao-member_content/README.md

 Member Content is an extension for the [Contao Open Source CMS](https://contao.org).

-Display the individual member content using a front end module.
-This extension allows to add content elements per member in the `Members` module and then display them on the website for currently logged in user.
+This extension allows you to assign content elements to individual front end members via the "Members" module.
+A dedicated front end module is available to display this content on the website — visible only to the currently logged-in user.
+This enables personalized content delivery for registered users.

 ![](docs/images/preview.png)